 Loved, admired and supported by so many, Achim Boehme was the inspirational CEO of Lomar between 2010-2020.
 He tragically lost a brave, year-long battle with cancer in July 2020.

-We are all better for knowing a man with such great energy, warmth, integrity, talent and leadership qualities, however Achim’s wonderful legacy to Lomar and to our shipping industry will live on.
+As a man with great energy, warmth, integrity, talent and leadership qualities, Achim’s wonderful legacy to Lomar and to our shipping industry will live on.

 The Achim Boehme Scholarship programme now supports the next generation of seafarers and shipping professionals.
 Honouring the life and legacy of a great leader and innovator, it enshrines his lifelong contribution to the shipping industry as well as to Lomar, by helping to educate and develop the leaders of tomorrow.